kyufujii/conflict_practice/README.md

-# hanage 　胸毛　To practice resolving conflicts with Git and GitHub using pull requests, follow these steps:
+# hanage 　胸毛　Tdaso practice resolving conflicts with Git and GitHub using pull requests, follow these steps:

 ## Preparation